Anacrusis

 In poetic and musical meter, and by analogy in publishing, an anacrusis (from ἀνάκρουσις, anákrousis, literally: 'pushing up', plural anacruses) is a brief introduction.
-In music, it is also known as a pickup beat, or fractional pick-up, i.e. a note or sequence of notes, a motif, which precedes the first downbeat in a bar in a musical phrase.
+In music, it is also known as a pickup beat, pickup bar or fractional pick-up, i.e. a note or sequence of notes, a motif, which precedes the first downbeat in a bar in a musical phrase.

 It is a set of syllables or notes, or a single syllable or note, which precedes what is considered the first foot of a poetic line (or the first syllable of the first foot) in poetry and the first beat (or the first beat of the first measure) in music that is not its own phrase, section, or line and is not considered part of the line, phrase, or section which came before, if any.

 Poetry

 In poetry, a set of extrametrical syllables at the beginning of a verse is said to stand in anacrusis (ἀνάκρουσις "pushing up").
 "An extrametrical prelude to the verse," or, "extrametrical unstressed syllables preceding the initial lift."
 The technique is seen in Old English poetry, and in lines of iambic pentameter, the technique applies a variation on the typical pentameter line causing it to appear at first glance as trochaic.
 Below, the anacrusis in the fourth line of William Blake's poem "The Tyger" (with punctuation modernized) is in italics: